puzzlelang/puzzle/README.md

-# luke Docs
+# luke

-luke as an abstract, extendable programming language that allows custom syntax for domain specific solutions.
+luke as an abstract, extendable programming language and platform that allows custom syntax for domain specific solutions.

 ***important Resources:***